kct2020/goutpal-com-skeleventy/site/blog/beta-carotene-foods-gout/index.md

 		</tr>
 	</tbody>
 </table>
 Many other foods contain lower amounts of beta-carotene.
 So I plan to create lists organized into food groups.
 Because that makes choosing between foods easier.
 Assuming that you plan food intake by food group.
+In which case, you might <a href="https://keithctaylor.gumroad.com/l/rqmqt?wanted=true&amp;price=0">subscribe to GoutPal Links Newsletter</a> to be notified when I publish more detailed beta-carotene lists.
 <figure id="image" class="inner">
 <img src="{{ post_image }}" alt="{{ image_alt }}"  width="610" height="377">
   <figcaption>{{ image_alt }}<br /><a href="#footnote"><sup>See photo details[*]</sup></a></figcaption>
 </figure>
 <h2 id="next">Beta-Carotene Foods for Your Gout</h2>
 You can use this list to identify beta-carotene rich foods that you like.
 Then click the food link.
-Or <a href="{{ site.searchurl }}">search for your favorite beta-carotine foods</a> to read more information.
+Or <a href="{{ site.searchurl }}">search for your favorite beta-carotene foods</a> to read more information.

 If you still have concerns about {{ topic }}, you should discuss those concerns with your professional health advisers.
 However, if you want help to prepare for that discussion, please see the <a href="#feedback">feedback section</a> below.
 <hr />